boardfish/dissertation/contents/2-requirements-and-analysis.md

 | 66 | Iron | 1 | 2 | 1 | 5 | 3 | 1 | 1 | 4 |
 | 130 | Rails (React) | 4 | 4 | 5 | 5 | 5 | 3 | 5 | 4 |

-Table: QOC chart [@maclean1991questions] for choice of stack, with priority values and totals revealed.
+: QOC chart [@maclean1991questions] for choice of stack, with priority values and totals revealed.

 Originally, I weighed ERB and React against one another as view engines.
 This